Post updated November 2020.

 These two factors – a larger stomach pouch, and emptying through the normal pylorus – result in a more normal eating experience.
 How you are able to eat, what you are able to eat, and how you feel when you eat all tend to be less altered with the sleeve than with the bypass or band.

-The sleeve gastrectomy has become the favorite weight loss operation in the United States for good reasons.
+The sleeve gastrectomy has become the favorite weight loss operation in the United States, and has remained the favorite, for good reasons.
 Weight loss outcomes are typically excellent, long-term risk is low, and it is an easy operation to live with.

 Read more about Dr. Oliak and his Orange County weight loss surgery program at www.OliakCenter.com.